Xiaohong-Deng/books_code/notes/Map fixtures directory for Jasmine suite.md

+You can use either `gem jasmine` or `gem jasmine-rails` to set up Jasmine framework in your rails apps.
+In the SaaS book, it uses the latter. `gem jasmine-jquery-rails` is one way to exploit the extra matchers and fixtures loading features from `jasmine-jquery`.
+It needs jquery as a prerequisite.

 You won't be able to run jasmine tests in the browser smoothly by just following the SaaS book $6.7.
 At least not by Aug.
 2017.

 First make sure you installed `gem jasmine-rails` and `gem jasmine-jquery-rails`.
 After `rails g jasmine_rails:install`, add `//= require jasmine-jquery` to `application.js`.
 Alternatively, `jasmine-jquery-rails` can be included by adding `src_file: - assets/jasmine-jquery.js` to `jasmine.yml`.
 This would load matchers from `jasmine-jquery`.
 Both `gem jasmine-rails` and `gem jasmine` depend on it.
 The default fixtures loading path is `spec/javascripts/fixtures` but testing in the browser is not able to load fixtures.
 The workaround can be found at [this jasmine-jquery-rails issue](https://github.com/travisjeffery/jasmine-jquery-rails/issues/4)